kizito9898/IT-Documentation/PDQ/PDQ-Deploy-Automation.md

 2. Go to PDQ official website
 3. Sign up for 14-day trial
 4. Fill in my details and verify my email account
-5- Download PDQ Deploy and input the license key
+5. Download PDQ Deploy and input the license key
-- After installation → Add the license key → Local → Finish → Launch
+6. Download PDQ Deploy and input the license key
 ## PDQ Dashboard Overview

 - The Dashboard shows: